Refutation by facts-e

 — Contradictory statements.
 In the sexual regime of the19th century one refutes « Marie is a woman » by observing that Marie is a man.
 The opposition is refuted by establishing that the contradictory proposition is true.

 — Terms in the relationship of possession/deprivation.
-I am accused of having torn off someone’s ear in anger.
-I ask him to come to court to show that he does indeed have both ears.
+I am accused of tearing off someone’s ear in anger.
+I ask him to come to court to show that he actually has both ears.

 The verified presence of an opposite makes it possible to eliminate all the other concepts of the family of opposites to which it belongs.
 This argument has immense scope, it constitutes the standard refutation system for false statements concerning judgments of elementary facts.

-The assertion of a generic concrete fact, “all Syldaves have red hair” is refuted by the counter example, by finding a Syldave with black hair.
-This generic refutation is in principle much easier than refutating a claim about a singular case: any black-haired Syldave will do in the first case, while the singular claim requires concrete knowledge of the being mentioned.
+The assertion of a generic concrete fact, “all Syldavians have red hair” is refuted by the counterexample, by finding a Syldavian with black hair.
+This generic refutation is in principle much easier than refuting a claim about a singular case: any black-haired Syldave will do in the first case, while the singular claim requires concrete knowledge of the being mentioned.

-Resistance to refutation by facts — Resistance to factual refutation by facts is first achieved first by maintaining the original factual assertion, « to me he has red hair. » It is then accepted that there is a blurred area between brown and red.
+Resistance to refutation by facts — Resistance to factual refutation by facts is first achieved first by maintaining the original factual assertion, « to me he has red hair. » Then it is accepted that there is a blurred area between brown and red.

 Facts can be deconstructed and reconstructed to fit theories, and conversely, theories can be revised to fit facts.